 I will present a real-world case study to bring home this point.
 The scenario is adding a 12VDC powered air compressor to one of the storage bays in the RV's basement area.

 When powering devices via DC, there is a significant problem concerning voltage drop along the wire.
 The DC voltage drop can be so severe that it must be accounted for anytime you power DC devices over long distances.
-This disadvantage is the primary reason that your homes are AC powered - because there is no similar voltage drop when using AC power.
+This is a major reason your homes are wired using AC power.
+True, AC wiring has it's issues too, however - a 120VAC power feed only needs to deliver 1/10th of the ampacity as a 12VDC power feed does to obtain the same wattage (notwithstanding other losses).
+Since less current flows through an equivalent AC power line, there is less voltage drop along that line.

 I suspect that some of you may have experienced voltage related issues after you wired in a device that takes significant current.
 Many times, the typical RV owner is just not aware of the needs for wiring high current DC loads.